dmbarbour/wikilon/docs/AboutABC.md

 Semantically, ABC resources are simply inlined directly in place of the token.
 However, for performance we might compile resources into machine code or otherwise pre-process them.
 The compiled version of a resource can easily be cached together with the downloaded code.

-*Hash Algorithm:* I might favor Blake2s-240 from the developers of Tahoe-LAFS.
-Blake2 is designed for good software performance.
-Using base32, this would encode in 48 bytes.
+*Hash Algorithm:* I currently favor Blake2s-240 from the developers of Tahoe-LAFS.
+Blake2 is designed for great software performance.
+Using a base32 encoding, the hash would encode in 48 bytes, leaving sufficient space in our limited size tokens for a few annotations like value linking (see below).

-*Note:* At small to moderate scales we can probably use [AO dictionaries](AboutAO.md) as our primary basis for separate compilation and linking.
-However, due to mutability and consistency concerns, dictionaries don't scale nearly as easily as secure hashes and content addressing.
+*Note:* At small to moderate scales we can probably use [AO dictionaries](AboutAO.md) as a basis for separate compilation and linking.
+Dictionaries don't scale to open distributed systems nearly as effectively as identifying resources by secure hash.
+But they could work for a small group, a connection, a web page, etc..

 *Aside:* Paul Chiusano is doing related work with Unison involving [editing resources named by hashes](http://unisonweb.org/2015-06-12/editing.html#post-start).
 While I've not elected to go this route with AO dictionaries, the techniques he develops seem readily applicable to ABC resources.